Derppening/comp4111-project/README.md

 the path to your JDK 11 installation
 - Set the `JAVA_HOME` environment variable to your JDK 11 installation.
 Search Google for instructions specific to your OS and distro.

+### Custom Database Info

+You may change the database information in `src/main/resources/mysql.properties`.

+- `mysql.url`: URL to the MySQL server
+- `mysql.username`: Username to login to the server
+- `mysql.password`: Password of the user
+- `mysql.database`: Database name to use/create